 This could benefit your event’s standing in the community, and just make the trail better by cleaning up after the idiots who make these messes in the first place.

-Lessons Learned After 3-hours into the Survey
+Lessons learned after 3-hours into the survey walk

 Yes!
 Some trails are long.
+Very long!

 At a good pace, you can walk about 8-miles in 3-hours.